 Here are the steps I took to turn my first cutting phase into an actionable plan for those who, like me, hate meal prepping but love to eat healthy and as much plant-based as possible:

-• Know my average daily "burn" or TDEE (Total Daily Energy Expenditure).
-I tried a few online calculators + my Garmin smart watch, and found this one from Legion Athletics to be most accurate.
+- Know my average daily "burn" or TDEE (Total Daily Energy Expenditure).
+I tried a few online calculators + my Garmin smartwatch, and found this free calculator of total daily energy expenditure from Legion Athletics to be most accurate.

 40% - protein